odoo/owl/docs/playground/samples/tutorials/hibou_os/5/readme.md

 Right now, windows are managed manually with individual signals in the `Hibou` component.
 This does not scale — imagine managing 10 different apps this way.

-In this step, you will extract window management into a `WindowManagerPlugin`.
-It will track open windows, assign positions, and let any component open or close a window.
-You will also create a `ManagedWindow` component that reads its configuration from the plugin and renders the right app inside a `Window` using `t-component`.
+In this step, you will learn two key ideas:

+1. **Plugins for state management** — extracting the window list into a `WindowManagerPlugin` so any component can open or close a window without prop drilling.
+2. **`t-component` for dynamic rendering** — the `ManagedWindow` uses `t-component` to instantiate a component class stored in a variable.
+   This is how you write generic code that renders different components depending on data, without the parent having to know in advance which component to use.

+**Note:** this is a larger step — take your time, and refer to the hints below as needed.

 Here is what you need to do: